cocos/cocos-docs/en/extension/asset-management.md

 });
 ```

-If you want to check whether the asset exists before saving, you can use it
+If you want to check whether the asset exists before saving, use:

 ```js
 // main process